bwalke8728/personal_portfolio/README.md

-# Personal Portfolio Website
+# Brooke Walker - Personal Portfolio Website

 A modern, responsive personal portfolio website inspired by [Clarence Wooten's design](https://www.clarencewooten.com).
-This is a professional executive portfolio that showcases your expertise, experience, and services.
+This is a professional portfolio that showcases Brooke Walker's expertise, experience, and services.

 ## 🎯 Website Type

-This is a **Personal Executive Portfolio/Branding Website** designed for:
+This is a **Personal Professional Portfolio/Branding Website** designed for:
-- Technology executives and entrepreneurs
+- Creative professionals and consultants
-- Business consultants and advisors
+- Relationship builders and networkers
-- Public speakers and thought leaders
+- Strategic planners and problem solvers
-- Innovation leaders and strategists
+- Collaborative leaders and advocates

 ## ✨ Features